 The arbitrator shall have no right to amend, modify, nullify, ignore, add to or subtract from the provisions of this Agreement.
-The arbitrator shall only consider and make a recommendation with respect to the specific issue submitted to him/her in writing by the City and the Lodge, and shall have no authority to make a recommendation on any other issue not so submitted to him/her.
+The arbitrator shall only consider and make a recommendation with respect to the specific issue submitted to them in writing by the City and the Lodge, and shall have no authority to make a recommendation on any other issue not so submitted to them.
 The arbitrator shall be without power to make a recommendation contrary to or inconsistent with or modifying or varying in any way the application of laws and rules and regulations having the force and effect of law.
-The arbitrator shall submit in writing his/her recommendation within thirty (30) days following close of the hearing of the submission of briefs by the parties, whichever is later, unless the parties agree to an extension thereof.
-The finding shall be based solely upon his/her interpretation of the meaning or application of the express terms of this Agreement to the facts of the grievance presented.
-The decision of the arbitrator shall be binding.
+The arbitrator shall submit in writing their recommendation within thirty (30) days following close of the hearing of the submission of briefs by the parties, whichever is later, unless the parties agree to an extension thereof.
+The finding shall be based solely upon their interpretation of the meaning or application of the express terms of this Agreement to the facts of the grievance presented.
+The decisior of the arbitrator shall be binding.